-- 1 Tbsp of olive oil, or any oil you like.
+- 1 Tbsp avocado oil or any oil that's stable at high temperatures

-- 2 Tbsp of Hoisin Sauce.
-You can also use ketchup, or teriyaki sauce.
+- 2 Tbsp Hoisin Sauce. or teriyaki sauce or ketchup

-- 2 Tbsp of Sriracha (You can add more if you want it spicy)
+- 2 Tbsp Sriracha You can add more if you want it spicy

 - Cut your tempeh into triangles.